Privacy Statement

-We understand how important your personal information is and that we need to earn your trust by being honest and transparent about what we do.
-It’s our job to ensure you really understand what information we collect from you, how we use it, how we disclose it and how we keep it safe.
+We understand how important your personal information is and that we need to maintain your trust by being honest and transparent about what we do.
+It’s our job to ensure you understand the personal information we collect from you, how we use it, how we disclose it and how we keep it safe.
 We take our commitment to your privacy seriously.

 We are committed to complying with privacy laws and standards.
 For information about the New Zealand Privacy Act 2020 and how it protects all personal information in New Zealand, click here.

-In this Privacy Policy we (meaning NZISM) aim to answer your questions about privacy and personal data use at NZISM:
+In this Privacy Statement we (NZISM) aim to answer your questions about privacy and personal data use at NZISM.

-If you have any other questions about our privacy policy please feel free to contact our Privacy Officer by email at admin@nzism.org or by mail to NZISM, PO Box 128532, Remuera, AKL 1541, New Zealand.
+If you have any other questions about our Privacy Statement please feel free to contact our Privacy Officer by email at admin@nzism.org or by mail to NZISM, Suite 14701 Level 1 6 Johnsonville Rd, Wellington 6037.

 What kinds of information does NZISM collect?

-The information we gather includes the following types of information about our users, including you:
+The information we gather includes the following types of information about our users, including:

 1. Personal information provided by you when you interact with us.
-This may be when you register as a member or corporate supporter, or register for an event or continuing professional development engagement, and when you provide us with your feedback or respond to surveys you are asked to participate in.
+For example, this may be when you register as a member, network member, sponsor, register for or attend an event, or by continuing professional development engagement, or you provide us with your feedback or response to surveys.

-2. General location information (eg. your physical or postal address and your associated branch)
+3. Location information (e.g., your physical or postal address and your associated branch).

-4. Aggregated information generated by our systems or third-party systems we use, which track traffic to and from our sites but does not relate to you personally (this information is generally anonymised, but may include the device, you’re using, your IP address, and your geo-demographic information).
+4. Aggregated information generated by our systems or third-party systems we use, which track traffic to and from our sites (this information is generally anonymised, but may include the device, you’re using, your IP address, and other metadata).

 If you choose not to provide us with this information, we may not be able to provide you with the relevant products and services.